 Skip to content

-Run RPC Plane at zero cost by spreading load across free and public endpoints.
-Each provider has a per-second or per-day request limit; distributing traffic means no single endpoint sees enough load to trip its rate limit.
+Run RPC Plane at zero cost by stacking free and public endpoints.
+Each provider has a per-second or per-day request limit; spreading traffic across five of them means no single key ever sees enough load to hit its cap.

 Providers